 I had an 'aha' moment.

-If we expand on these insights - applying them not just in the scope of 'homopathic cures' - but to our lives on a grander scale - we may have to face some hard truths about our lack of being consistently persistent with goals we have been trying to obtain in our lives.
+scope of 'homeopathic cures' - but to our lives on a grander scale - we may have to face some hard truths about our lack of being consistently persistent with goals we have been trying to obtain in our lives.
 As well as confronting feelings of discouragement

 and defeat when what worked for one of our friends (think Atkins diet) didn't work for us!

 in our lives (no matter the form of change we are trying to accomplish)?

 I believe the first step is to honestly access where you are - AT.
 THIS.
 VERY.
 MOMENT.

 cleaning out your closet, and swearing to yourself that you will lose weight and fit into the 10 pieces of clothing that you've strategically placed in the back of the closet?
-Have you decided to finally get rid if the clutter that has been accumulating
+Have you decided to finally get rid of the clutter that has been accumulating

 in your attic or basement?
 Have you vowed to never let another person speak to you in a demeaning manner?

 Access where you are.
 Resolve to change.
-Be honest
+Be

-about what got you to this point.
+honest about what got you to this point.
 Weight/Clutter/Relationships without boundaries (whatever it is that you want to change) DID.
 NOT.
 HAPPEN.
 OVERNIGHT!
-Therefore when we are firmly grounded in reality, and honestly audit ourselves, we know
+Therefore when we are firmly grounded in reality, and honestly audit ourselves, we know that

-that the 'fix' is not going to happen overnight either.
+the 'fix' is not going to happen overnight either.

-There is not a magic pill, no 24 hour cure, no Fairy Godmother that will wave a magic wand and make everything alright.
+There is not a magic pill, no 24-hour cure, no Fairy Godmother that will wave a magic wand and make everything alright.

-know that we will have to be consistent and persistent with the steps that will lead us there.
+need to make the decision to change and know that we will have to be consistent and persistent with the steps that will lead us there.

-It is a sad commentary on our society as a whole that we have been inundated with
+It is a sad commentary on our society that we have been inundated with

 the thoughts that we can take a pill and no longer be sad, take another pill and be thin.